aiuto/bazel_samples/utf8/README.md

 0001020    s   u    ̈  **   b   d   i   r  \0  \0  \0  \0  \0  \0  \0  \0
 ...
 ```
 Bingo!
+When `tar` sees an NFD name, it writes it to the archive in NFD format,
+regardless of the fact that people won't be able to read it.

 # Lesson 3 - What interoperates

 Run the `try_open` program on a mac.
+Read the source and see
+what we are doing.
+It opens the same file paths with both NFC
+and NFD encodings of the path.
 If it works, it means
 we can pass a path with either normalization to a C++ program
 on macos and it will open a file of either encoding.